 7.1 The Commissioner and Chief Constable recognise the need to dispose of surplus or unsuitable assets to help achieve its corporate aims and deliver its capital programme and the detailed process for disposal of assets is included in the Corporate Governance Framework.
-A number of properties were disposed of during 2017/18 with plans to market further redundant properties in due course.
+A number of properties have already been disposed of and plans to market further properties will be done in conjunction with delivering the Estates Strategy.